 - 1. On the domain controller, double-click the setup.exe file to start the installation. - 2.
 Select a folder for the PSA binaries, local database, and log files. - 3.
-Enter the host names (or IP addresses) and SSL ports of the Identity Data Syncs, such as sync.host.com: 636.
+Enter the host names (or IP addresses) and SSL ports of the Data Sync Servers, such as sync.host.com:636.
 Do not add any prefixes to the hostnames. - 4.
 Enter the Directory Manager DN and password.
-This creates an ADSync user on the Identity Data Syncs. - 5.
+This creates an ADSync user on the Data Syncs. - 5.
+Enter a secret key (password) that the sync agent uses when the ADSync user connects to the Data Sync instances. - 6.
 Click Next to begin the installation.
-All of the specified Identity Data Syncs are contacted, and any failures will roll back the installation.
+All of the specified Data Syncs are contacted, and any failures will roll back the installation.
 If everything succeeds, a message displays indicating that a restart is required.
 The PSA will start when the computer restarts, and the LSA process is loaded into memory.
-The LSA process cannot be restarted at runtime. - 6.
-If synchronizing pre-encoded passwords from Active Directory to an UnboundID system, allow pre-encoded passwords in the default password policy.
+The LSA process cannot be restarted at runtime. - 7.
+If synchronizing pre-encoded passwords from Active Directory to an UnboundID system, allow pre-encoded passwords in the default password policy. - \$ bin/dsconfig set-password-policy-prop \ --policy-name "Default Password Policy" \ --set allow-pre-encoded-passwords:true

-'''

-$ bin/dsconfig set-password-policy-prop \

---policy-name "Default Password Policy" \

---set allow-pre-encoded-passwords:true

-'''